 Following Washington Irving’s death in 1859, Sunnyside remained in the Irving family and its appearance was largely preserved.
 The first substantial changes came in 1897, when Washington Irving’s great-nephew Alexander Duer Irving (1842—1911) added an addition to the north side of the cottage and replaced Irving’s original farm buildings and gardener’s cottage with new structures.
 Alexander Irving also made several significant modifications to the landscape at this time, eliminating public access to Sunnyside Lane, separating the old farm pond from the brook, and rerouting several driveways and fences.
 In 1945 John D. Rockefeller Jr. (1874—1960), purchased Sunnyside to save it from demolition and soon thereafter opened the estate to the public.
 By 1960 the cottage and kitchen yard had been restored to appear as they did in Washington Irving’s time.
 A car park was added on the site of the old kitchen and flower gardens to accommodate visitors, and the entrance to Sunnyside was rerouted from Sunnyside Lane.
 Visitors now approach the cottage from the east, a route that was never used during Washington Irving’s lifetime.
 Sunnyside’s present appearance represents a combination of Washington Irving’s original design, Alexander Irving’s late 19th-century landscape alterations, and 20th-century changes made to accommodate the visiting public.
 The estate is now run as a historic site by Historic Hudson Valley.

 - “But your uncle and all are more pleased than ever with the place.
 He purposes enlarging the house, preserving its present old Dutch style, and making it an inviting and comfortable nook for the family.
 It can, at a small expense, be made a charming little place.
-The road down from the turnpike to the house winds beautifully along the little brook, and is capable of being made really beautiful.”
+The road down from the turnpike to the house winds beautifully along the little brook, and is capable of being made really beautiful.”back up to History

 - Irving, Washington, August 24, 1835, in a letter to his brother Peter Irving (Letters 2:839—40)